 NJR Privacy Notice

-We provide information and evidence to:
+We provide data and evidence to:

-· Help surgeons choose the best artificial joints (implants) for patients
+- Help surgeons choose the best artificial joints (implants) for patients

-· Empower patients by helping them find out more about the implants available to them
+- Empower patients by helping them find out more about the implants available to them

-What personal data is collected?
+What data is provided?

 Your hospital will input specific details of your operation into the NJR.
 These details include the type of implant you received, which surgical technique was used, which side of your body the implant went into, as well as your age and gender.
 The NJR asks all patients to give their permission (consent) to have their personal details confidentially recorded with their operation details – this allows the NJR to be more effective in its role.
 In order to achieve its aims, the NJR needs to collect patient identifiable data so that it can link primary or first operation, joint replacements to revision, or second operation, procedures for the same patient.
 Being able to link primary and revision operations for the same patient is essential if the NJR is to meet its strategic goals.

-What is the legal basis for processing?
+What is our legal basis for processing your data?

 The legal basis for us to process your data is that the “processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller” (Section 6.1.e of the General Data Protection Regulation) and “processing is necessary for reasons of public interest in the area of public health, such as protecting against serious cross-border threats to health or ensuring high standards of quality and safety of health care and of medicinal products or medical devices”(Section 9.2.i).
-However, the NJR will always try to obtain patient’s consent to collect your data.
+However, the NJR will always try to obtain patient consent to collect your data.
 Before an operation, patients should be offered an NJR consent form and patient information leaflet, both of which explain why the NJR collects patient data, what data is collected, how it is used, and how it is protected.
 The consent form and patient information leaflet can be found at:

 Patients do not have to give consent for the NJR to hold their personal data and if a patient decides to withdraw previously given consent they can do so at any time by contacting the NJR Centre using the contact details provided below.
 If a patient withdraws consent, all personal details will be deleted from all records relating to that patient.
 Whatever you decide, it will not affect the care you will receive in this hospital or any future care and neither will it affect your legal rights.
 Giving your consent is voluntary; now 9 out of every 10 patients agree to have their details added to the NJR.

 All data collected by the NJR is stored in a secure facility, and personal data encrypted and stored on a secure computing infrastructure.
 All data is accessible only to a very limited number of NJR Centre staff.
 Although the NJR will use personal data to create data sets for analysis, those data sets will have all patient personal data removed.
 All published information uses aggregated or combined data, so that no individual patients could be identified.